Medieval castle at night with green surveillance lights along walls, a red crack visible in the shadows

 The Upgrade — New Template and Three Transferable Lessons

 TL;DR: Before-and-after comparison of the upgraded Why Articulation template, plus three transferable lessons: give principles not examples, lock critical steps with mandatory tone, and trust the model’s self-organization.
 Experiment limitations included.
-Series: Why Make AI Articulate Why Before Acting (Article 3) Previous: A 4-Variable A/B Test — Why Positive Examples Harm Prompt Performance Recap Article 1 started from Anthropic’s alignment research: teaching a model why rather than what cut misalignment from 22% to 3% (about 7×), and achieved equivalent results with 1/28 the data [1].
-I adapted this into Why Articulation — a mechanism that forces AI to explain purpose, risks, and approach before writing any code. ...
+Series: Why Make AI Articulate Why Before Acting (Article 3) Previous: A 4-Variable A/B Test — Why Positive Examples Harm Prompt Performance Recap Article 1 started from Anthropic’s alignment research: teaching a model why rather than what cut misalignment from 22% to 3% (about 7×), and achieved equivalent results with 1/28 of the data [1].
+I adapted this into Why Articulation: a mechanism that forces AI to explain purpose, risks, and approach before writing any code. ...

 2026-05-17 · 8 min · Alex Wang